 Overall, the net pension liability has decreased by £43m from £2,812m at 31 March 2023 to £2,769m at 31 March 2024.
-The Local Government scheme returned a net surplus position for the year of £11m, leaving a remaining net liability of £2,781m attributable to the Police Pension Scheme.
+The Local Government scheme returned a surplus position for the year of £25m which is subject to an asset ceiling cap leaving a net surplus of £11m.
+The remaining liability of £2,781m is attributable to the Police Pension Scheme.
 The Commissioner's assessed share of the value of the plan assets of the Local Government Superannuation scheme showed an increase of £77m while the assessed present value of the Commissioner's liabilities on all pension schemes increased by £34m.